0xBradock/rust-concepts/errors/README.md

 - Outline the objective of the article: to provide a comprehensive guide to error handling in Rust.

+## TL;DR

+- `panic!`: An error occured and I want to stop my program and communicate the reason
+- `Result`: An error may occur, in that case I want to communicate upstream the reason and try to recover
+- `Option`: A value can exist or not; if it doesn't I want to let upstream now that the value was not found and continue execution
+- `?`:

 ## Error types

 What is an error?